tensorflow/model-analysis/g3doc/metrics.md

 derived computation depends on in the list of computations created by a metric.
 This avoid having to pre-create and pass computations that are shared between multiple metrics.
-The evaluator will automatically de-dup computations that have the same definition so ony one computation is actually run.
+The evaluator will automatically de-dup computations that have the same definition so only one computation is actually run.

 ##### Example